quyendang/OpenCore-Guide/README.md

 * NVMe issues if set as a SATA device in BIOS.
 * Some motherboards may not allow boot ordering such as bless (X299, Z390).
 * If some motherboards fail to boot Bootcamp, you must change the NVMe slot.
-* If use FakeSMC, it is recommended to use VirtualSMC because iStat can not check CPU related information.

 # Setting up OpenCore